mikaelhg/mikaelhg/README.md

 regarding software development and business issues which are less obvious to people solving that kind of a problem for the first time, than to someone who's already made that mistake and paid for it.

+As a developer, I get three bites of the satisfaction serotonin apple, per thing I build.
+Once for building a rough prototype that does what I want it to do.
+A second time when I've built the tests that verify the first part.
+Third, when I refactor everything to its final shape.

+Over the last 25 years, I've incorporated avoiding recurring issues into my style.
+Now, when I have to discuss a class of issues, I might have little to say, because I don't see that class, since my style avoids it, and I've forgotten why and how I added that part.